mathiasertl/xmpp-backends/README.md

 ### 0.3.1 (to be released)

+* Account for API changes in ejabberd 17.04.
 * Add a fabfile for common development tasks.
   * Code quality is now checked using [isort](https://github.com/timothycrosley/isort) and [flake8](https://gitlab.com/pycqa/flake8) with the `fab check` command.